-This page provides you with Engineering Intern resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Engineering intern resume.
+This page provides you with Engineering Intern resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Engineering Intern resume.

 Most resumes don’t get more attention than 15 seconds: did you know that?
 Crafting a strong graduate resume is not only important, it is mandatory!

 As per the format, differently from other resumes, there is no set in stone format: what is strongly suggested though, is a resume objective section, where you match your career objective and goals with the responsibilities and requirements provided in the job description.
 Make sure you spend 15 minutes studying the company’s business, mission and values: the recruiter will definitely appreciate if you explicitly mention or reference to those.

 Education and internships are obviously very important, but we’ll cover them in depth later.

 Use a friendly yet professional tone, don’t be too simple nor boring: and please, don’t be funny!
 This is not a conversation you’d be having at the cafeteria!